The Gut Check Adventure Triathlon

 How should I prepare?

 Prepare yourself for this event by training to be capable of trail running and biking for about two hours.
+There will be no more than two swim segments, and each swim segment will be approximately 1/4 mile.
 Biking elevations range from -5% to 8% grades, running elevations up to 18% grade.
 You can choose between swimming or paddleboarding.
 Bring your own, or a limited supply will be available to rent.
 Be prepared for a mile+ of paddling or half a mile+ of swimming.
 Be prepared to read and follow the supplied trail map.
 There will be four race categories: solo, two-person, three-person and four-person.
 All members of a team must remain in close contact and finish at the same time.

 Be prepared to: